June 12, 2025

 The Rise of Niche Metals

 Rhenium, which plays a crucial role in the aerospace and medical industries, has seen its prices double since last summer.
-This surge is largely attributed to significant purchasing by China and a robust global demand.
-Meanwhile, hafnium has experienced a dramatic price increase, climbing from a range of $1,000 to $1,500 per kilogram to nearly $10,000 before stabilizing around $5,000.
+This surge is largely attributable to significant Chinese purchases and robust global demand.
+Meanwhile, hafnium has experienced a dramatic price increase, climbing from approximately $1,000 to $1,500 per kilogram to nearly $10,000 before stabilizing at around $5,000.
 Interestingly, hafnium production is predominantly led by France and the U.S., suggesting that the primary driver behind its rising cost is demand rather than geopolitical factors.
-Additionally, other niche metals such as magnesium, selenium, lithium, and nickel are also witnessing substantial price increases, propelled by heightened defense spending and the accelerating demand for green energy initiatives.
+Additionally, other niche metals, such as magnesium, selenium, lithium, and nickel, are experiencing substantial price increases, driven by heightened defense spending and accelerating demand for green energy initiatives.

 Western Investment and Domestic Production Initiatives